deepak7642/Swafinix-AI-Hackathon-2025/README.md

 <img width="1848" height="798" alt="Screenshot (7)" src="https://github.com/user-attachments/assets/4bbdd18a-7ff1-459d-815a-af896697d4de" />

-#### *Note :-  Runs entirely on CPU, No API key required and Zero deployment overhead – Built using Gradio, pre-installed in Colab.*
+#### *Note :-  This Prototype runs entirely on CPU, No API key required and Zero deployment overhead – Built using Gradio, pre-installed in Colab.
+Also ensuring the solution is highly scalable, adaptable, and future-ready for enterprise demands.*